Liam Millar: Loan to Preston North End

+Hull City

+2024–25 season

+On August 9, 2024, Millar returned to the EFL Championship with Hull City.
+Signing a permanent three-year deal, he arrived for an undisclosed fee.
+Millar made his debut the next day for the opening game of the 2024–25 season, coming off the bench in a 1–1 home draw with Bristol City.
+He scored his first goal for the Tigers on October 1, firing home the final goal in a 3–1 away win over Queens Park Rangers.
+A few weeks later, on October 23, Millar started a home match against Burnley.
+However, after just 13 minutes he was substituted off having suffered a major tear to his anterior cruciate ligament (ACL).
+On October 26, he was ruled out for the remainder of the season.

+2025–26 season

+Millar spent 11 months recovering from his injury and regaining his fitness.
+His eventual return came against his former side Preston on September 30, 2025, replacing Amir Hadžiahmetović at half-time.
+The Canadian played the final 45 minutes as Hull clawed back a two-goal deficit to draw 2–2 at the MKM Stadium.
+Millar then scored the opener in a 2–1 home win over Leicester City on October 21, his first goal since his injury.
+Despite the steady improvements, he was hit with another setback just days later, when he suffered a suspected pulled hamstring in a match against another of his old teams, Charlton, on October 25.

 International career

 Youth

 Millar was first involved in the international set-up at the age of 14 in the squad for the Tournoi Montaigu.
 After being invited to an U20 camp in Costa Rica in 2016, he made his debut in the CONCACAF Under-20 Championship in February 2017.
 He made three appearances as Canada finished third in Group A and failed to progress to the classification stage.
 In May 2018, Millar was named to Canada's under-21 squad for the 2018 Toulon Tournament.
 Millar was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.